Business Compliance10 min read30 April 2026

 Financial Penalties

-• Late lodgment fee: Up to S$300 for the first late filing, up to S$600 for subsequent late filings
+• Late filing: Up to S$300 the first time, up to S$600 for repeat offences

-• Court prosecution: If ACRA escalates, fines of up to S$5,000 per charge
+• Court prosecution: If ACRA takes it further, fines can reach S$5,000 per charge

-• Ongoing liability: Penalties accrue for each annual return that remains outstanding
+• Compounding liability: Penalties stack for each outstanding annual return

 Administrative Consequences

-• Warning letters: ACRA issues written warnings before escalating to prosecution
+• Warning letters: ACRA's first step before escalating to prosecution

-• Director disqualification: Directors of companies that persistently fail to file may be disqualified from acting as directors of any Singapore company
+• Director disqualification: Persistent non-filers can be banned from serving as a director of any Singapore company

 Common Mistakes SMEs Make